Stevie Cameron: Humanitarian work

-Cameron serves on the board of Second Harvest in Toronto as well as on the board of Portland Place, an assisted housing project for homeless and underhoused people.
-In 1991 she helped found an Out of the Cold program for the homeless at her church, St. Andrew's, in downtown Toronto, and has worked with many churches across Canada to set up similar programs.
+Cameron served on the board of Second Harvest in Toronto as well as on the board of Portland Place, an assisted housing project for homeless and underhoused people.
+In 1991, she helped found an Out of the Cold program for the homeless at her church, St. Andrew's, in downtown Toronto, and worked with many churches across Canada to set up similar programs.
 In 2004, she received an honorary Doctor of Divinity from the Vancouver School of Theology, in part for her work with the homeless.

-In recognition of more than two-decades of humanitarian work and social activism, Cameron was awarded the Order of Canada in December 2012.
+In recognition of more than two-decades of humanitarian work and social activism, Cameron was invested into the Order of Canada in the 2013 Canadian honours.
 Her citation reads: "For her achievements in investigative journalism and for her volunteer work on behalf of the disadvantaged."

+Personal life and death

+She married David Cameron, a professor at the University of Toronto, and they had two daughters, Amy and Tassie Cameron.

+Stevie Cameron died at her home in Toronto on August 31, 2024 at the age of 80.
+She had been afflicted by Parkinson's disease and dementia in the final years of her life.